Handling Realistic Label Noise in BERT Text Classification: Conclusions

 In this paper, we described experiments for evaluating different label noise handling techniques within the framework of BERT text classification.
 We evaluated some multi-network training approaches (i.e. co-teaching and CETA), different types of ensembles (homogeneous, heterogeneous, and boosting), and a noise cleaning technique and compared them with a vanilla BERT fine-tuned model with early stopping.
 We used two datasets that contain feature-dependent label noise from automatic labeling, as well as two datasets with synthetic pseudo-real-world label noise obtained by considering multiple annotations.

-For feature-dependent label noise, we find noise-cleaning to be suitable for enhancing model performance.
-We observe particular improvements for the dataset with a lower overall noise level and a noise distribution that is not skewed against correct labels.
-The recently proposed Consensus Enhanced Training Approach (CETA) also shows promising results compared to co-teaching or vanilla BERT.
-Some ensembling techniques, such as boosting, can also improve performance compared to the baselines but do not provide the level of robustness achieved via noise-cleaning.
+For feature-dependent label noise, the recently proposed Consensus Enhanced Training Approach (CETA) shows the most promising results compared to the baselines.
+Some ensembling techniques, such as boosting, can also improve performance compared to the baselines but do not provide the level of robustness achieved via CETA.

+While pre-trained language models have been shown previously to have the potential to detect label errors through out-of-sample loss, our results indicate that using this technique to automatically clean the data does not result in improved performance compared to using the noisy set.
+This may suggest that removing label errors is not necessarily a good approach for handling label noise; rather, error detection can be used to identify noisy labels for manual correction.

 The synthetic pseudo-real-world category of label noise appears to be more challenging as the noise represents actual human errors, which could be an indication of inherent ambiguities in the task itself.
 Our experiments show that most techniques do not improve performance compared to the baselines.
 Furthermore, for a dataset like SNLI, which is known to be challenging even for human annotators, the presence of label noise does not reduce the performance to a great extent compared to the other datasets.
 This may suggest that the noising scheme is compatible with the inherent difficulty or label ambiguity of the task, and any attempts to detect or discard the noise will not necessarily improve the performance using stringent metrics such as accuracy.
 Recent efforts to embrace annotator disagreements and incorporate them in the training process \cite{zhang2021learning} rather than relying on a single gold label may be more suitable to handle this kind of labeling inconsistencies.